dalton-hefner/NFL-Draft-Rankings/README.md

 Quantified the grades based on a standard 4.0 scale.
 There are a few A+s in these rankings, however, they are listed as the same as an A (4.0).

+Used these grading scales to create two tables.
+One of these tables uses a color map to visualize the grading.
-Also created an HTML table using the logos of the NFL teams.
+Other table is an HTML table that uses the logos of the NFL teams.
 Logos are from http://loodibee.com.